December 31, 2013

 Centennial Watch: 100 years ago today, a beaten Nellie Cornish was in Alturas, Calif., pondering her next move: before the year was out, she had founded a new school.

 Happy Old Year!
 January 1, 1914, found music teacher Nellie C. Cornish in tiny, out-of-the-way Alturas, Calif., at her father’s home.
-She had severed her ties to Seattle and was at an all-time low, struggling to get over a disappointment in love.
+She had arrived for the holidays and was at an all-time low, struggling to get over a disappointment in love.
 Incredibly, a little over nine months later, on November 14, 1914, Nellie Cornish would be back in the Northwest founding the Cornish School of Music, precursor to the Cornish School and the present College.

 The official Cornish centennial year begins on November 14, 2014; get the whole story of Nellie Cornish and the institution that bears her name on the Cornish website.